robmarkcole/HASS-Machinebox-Classificationbox/bird_project/README.md

 This section describes how the various parts of the system are configured in Home-Assistant.

 ##### Motion triggered image capture via Motion addon
 I connected the usb webcam to the raspberry pi and pointed the webcam at the birdfeeder.
 I have a number of options for viewing the camera feed in Home-Assistant, but since I am using Hassio and want motion detection, I decided to try out an approach which uses the [Motion](https://motion-project.github.io/) software under the hood.
-When using Hassio its straightforward to extend the functionality of Home-Assistant by installing ['Hassio addons'](https://www.home-assistant.io/addons/), and these addons are installed via a page on the Home-Assistant interface, shown below:
+When using Hassio it is straightforward to extend the functionality of Home-Assistant by installing ['Hassio addons'](https://www.home-assistant.io/addons/), and these addons are installed via a page on the Home-Assistant interface, shown below:

 <p align="center">
 <img src="https://github.com/robmarkcole/HASS-Machinebox-Classificationbox/blob/master/bird_project/hassio_addons.png" width="900">
 </p>

-The addon I am using is written by [@HerrHofrat](https://github.com/HerrHofrat) on Github and is called `motion`, and it is available at https://github.com/HerrHofrat/hassio-addons/tree/master/motion.
-You will need to add this repository as a location accessible to Hassio (search for the box that stats `Add new repository by URL`).
+The addon I am using is written by [@HerrHofrat](https://github.com/HerrHofrat) and is called `Motion`, and it is available at https://github.com/HerrHofrat/hassio-addons/tree/master/motion.
+You will need to add this repository as a location accessible to Hassio (search for the box that states `Add new repository by URL`).
 This addon will both continually capture still images, and capture timestamped images when motion is detected.
-These images are saved in a folder on the pi, then accessed by Home-Assistant.
-I experimented with the Motion settings but settled on the configuration below.
+I experimented with the addon settings but settled on the configuration below.
 The addon is configured by the Hassio tab for the addon:

 ```yaml
 {